ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_wtih_docker.md

 * [Start the Notebook Server From a Container](#start-the-notebook-server-from-a-container)

 # System Requirements
-The Docker image will run on Linux, MacOS and Windows.
+The Docker image will run on Linux / WSL / macOS (Intel only).

 If you don't have Docker Desktop installed, please follow instructions [here]( https://www.docker.com/get-started).